 “You may have noticed students who just try to remember and pound back what is remembered.
 Well, they fail in school and in life.
 You’ve got to hang experience on a latticework of models in your head.” — Charlie Munger

 Learning adaptability is a problem.
-Some reports are now projecting up to 60% of university degrees may be leading people to jobs that won’t exist in 5–10 years from now.
+Some reports are now projecting up to 60% of university degrees may be leading people to jobs that won’t exist in five to ten years from now.
 Humans can’t spend nearly the first 30 years of their life absorbing knowledge to face a world that no longer exists.
 Learning speed is also a problem.
 Humans are relatively slow to read and capture information and therefore run the risk of spending less time actually adding value.

 Highly successful people tend to have broader interests and are better able to identify opportunities and accelerate their learning into those areas.
 They also devote more ongoing time to learning and learning how to accelerate learning itself is arguably the most valuable skill of all.